Arjunbadola/arjunbadola.github.io/_posts/2022-02-16-Cheap For A Reason.md

 It seems that the Manappuram gold loan franchise is weak compared to other players in the market and hence it trades at a cheaper valuation.
 The promoter has to prove that the business is strong enough to take market share, which is so far not happening.

-Since the past 5 years Manappuram’s Price to Book ratio has fallen from 1.9 times to 1.3 times (Reached 3.14 at peak) whereas for Muthoot it has risen from around 2 times to 3.06 (Reached to 4.6 times at peak).
+Since the past 5 years Manappuram’s Price to Book ratio has fallen from 1.9 times to 1.3 times (Reached 3.14 times at peak) whereas for Muthoot it has risen from around 2 times to 3.06 (Reached to 4.6 times at peak).

 This does not mean that Manappuram is a bad stock to own.
-Rather, it has its own risk to reward ratio but in that calculation valuation should not be the only metric there.
+Rather, it has its own risk to reward ratio but in that calculation, valuation should not be the only metric there.

 # Case #2: Music Streaming